Distributed Stochastic Optimization under Heavy-Tailed Noises: Introduction

-Most of the above literature on stochastic optimization assume that the variance of the random variable is bounded.
-Despite that this is a mild assumption which covers many noises such as Gaussian noises, there are still many noises that do not satisfy this condition.
-For example, the Pareto distribution and the $\alpha$-stable Levy distribution \cite{zhang2020adaptive}.
-Heavy-tailed noises has been recently observed in many machine learning systems \cite{zhang2020adaptive,yang2022taming,simsekli2019tail,gurbuzbalaban2021heavy,wang2021convergence}.
-For example, in \cite{zhang2020adaptive}, it was found that an attention training model on Wikipedia can generate heavy-tailed noises.
-Moreover, it is shown that the traditional SGD method may diverge when the noise is heavy-tailed \cite{zhang2020adaptive,yang2022taming}.
+Most of the above literature on stochastic optimization assume that the variance of the random noise is bounded.
+Although this is a mild assumption which covers many noises such as Gaussian noises, there are still many noises that do not satisfy this condition.
+For example, the Pareto distribution and the $\alpha$-stable L$\acute{\text{e}}$vy distribution \cite{zhang2020adaptive}.
+Heavy-tailed noises have recently been observed in many machine learning systems \cite{zhang2020adaptive,yang2022taming,simsekli2019tail,gurbuzbalaban2021heavy,wang2021convergence,math13040665, gurbuzbalaban2022heavy,xu2023non}.
+Moreover, the traditional SGD method may diverge when the noise is heavy-tailed \cite{zhang2020adaptive,yang2022taming}.
+For distributed optimization problems, an interesting result was shown in \cite{gurbuzbalaban2022heavy} that the law of the distributed stochastic gradient decent iterates converges to a distribution with polynomially decaying heavy tails.
+However, \cite{gurbuzbalaban2022heavy} does not focus on how to tackle the heavy-tailed noise problem.